paulohscwb/polyhedra/README.md

 <br>The AR environment was created with the <b>Jerome Etienne</b> scripts: <a href="https://github.com/jeromeetienne/AR.js">AR.js - Augmented Reality for the Web</a>.
 <br>The orbit scripts developed by <b>Till Hinrichs</b> were used on the VR pages: <a href="https://github.com/tizzle/aframe-orbit-controls-component">A-frame orbit controls component</a>.
 <br><b>References:</b>
-<br>Weisstein, Eric W. "Archimedean Solid."
-From MathWorld-A Wolfram Web Resource. <a href="http://mathworld.wolfram.com/ArchimedeanSolid.html" target="_blank">http://mathworld.wolfram.com/ArchimedeanSolid.html</a>
+<br>Weisstein, Eric W. "Archimedean Solid" From MathWorld-A Wolfram Web Resource. <a href="http://mathworld.wolfram.com/ArchimedeanSolid.html" target="_blank">http://mathworld.wolfram.com/ArchimedeanSolid.html</a>
+<br>Weisstein, Eric W. "Platonic Solid" From MathWorld-A Wolfram Web Resource. <a href="http://mathworld.wolfram.com/PlatonicSolid.html" target="_blank">http://mathworld.wolfram.com/PlatonicSolid.html</a>
 <br>Wikipedia <a href="https://en.wikipedia.org/wiki/Archimedean_solid" target="_blank">https://en.wikipedia.org/wiki/Archimedean_solid</a>
+<br>Wikipedia <a href="https://en.wikipedia.org/wiki/en.wikipedia.org/wiki/Platonic_solid" target="_blank">https://en.wikipedia.org/wiki/Platonic_solid</a>
 <hr><h3>Archimedean polyhedra</h3>
  An Archimedean solid is one of the 13 solids first enumerated by Archimedes.
 They are the semi-regular convex polyhedra composed of regular polygons meeting in identical vertices, excluding the 5 Platonic solids and excluding the prisms and antiprisms.
 <br>To view Archimedean polyhedra in AR, simply visit